 Children who have been around domestic violence are often highly alert and sensitive to changes in their environment.
-They're constantly on the look out for cues which might indicate a situation about to turn dangerous.
+They’re constantly on the look out for cues that might indicate a situation about to turn dangerous.

 When four-year-old Grace came to the Act for Kids she was constantly on edge.
 She was jumpy, emotionally reactive, had difficulty concentrating, and had difficulty engaging socially with peers.

 There were concerns about her ability to enter the school system the following year and to progress and learn with her peers.
 Grace had not received the attention she needed to develop as she had never lived in a safe environment, making it difficult for her to engage with learning and focus on anything other than her immediate safety.

 She was constantly terrified and would often become easily upset and cry.
 She had difficulty engaging appropriately with peers as she was constantly trying to make sense of her experiences.
 Grace would often engage in play reflecting the trauma she had experienced – scenes that no four year old should ever witness.

 At Act for Kids, Grace was given a place in the Early Education Program, providing her with specialist educational support given her background of trauma.
 In this small group environment, her teacher focused on helping Grace establish a sense of safety, routine, and safe relationships with adults and peers that assisted her to feel less threatened.
 This new environment of safety increased her capacity to focus more on other important aspects of functioning, such as learning, relationships, and wellbeing.
 Through her engagement with the Early Education Program she has developed skills in the areas of emotional literacy, reading and writing, fine and gross motor skills, and protective behaviours.

 reports were made to child protection authorities